Emilhjort/A4-OpenBIM-Guru/README.md

 # Tutorials
 ## Tutorial 1 - Extraction of wall data
+This turorial will take you through the tool step by step.
+For additional help, see video "Extraction of wall data"

 Before running the script, make sure that your IFC model has quantities added.
 The following link will take you to a separate guide that will show you how it is done in BlenderBim:

 https://github.com/timmcginley/41934/blob/main/Concepts/BlenderBIM/AddQuantitiesToIfcModelInBlenderBIM/README.md